 Facilitating an environment to cultivate and support an increased climate of faculty research remains an essential goal of the College of Health Sciences & Professions.
 Current initiatives aim to bolster existing interests, promote innovation and collaboration, and reward and fund significant contributions, products, and publications.

-Projected for mid-year 2021, the CHSP will unveil its first online scholarly journal, Interprofessional Journal of Healthcare & Research.
-The goal of this peer-reviewed journal is to highlight collaborative and innovative research across health professions that support high impact educational and research practices that promote health and wellness.
+Projected for mid-year 2023, the CHSP will unveil its updated online scholarly journal, the Interprofessional Journal of Healthcare & Research.
+The goal of this peer-reviewed journal is to highlight collaborative and innovative research across health professions that support high-impact educational and research practices that promote health and wellness.

 Faculty development involves improving the professional activities of faculty, including: teaching, scholarship, service, and the establishment of an intellectual climate that will enhance the experiences of those involved with CHSP.